mbaldessari/openstack-puppet-modules/pacemaker/README.md

 the command immediately after the resource type without any additional keywords.

+#### Properties

+Properties can be set clusterwide or per-node using the pacemaker::property function.
+In the former case, when a property name is not recognized by pacemaker the force parameter needs to be true.

 #### See the pcs man page

 See the pcs man page for documentation for about the "pcs resource